List of buildings in King's Lynn: St Nicholas Chapel

 The chapel is a Grade I listed building.

-Historical buildings
+Historic buildings

 St George's Guildhall

 St George's Guildhall in King's Lynn is a Grade I listed building, currently in the ownership of the National Trust.
-At 32.6 x 8.8 m (107 x 29 feet), it is the oldest and largest complete medieval Guildhall in England with an unrivalled history as a venue for theatrical production.
+At 32.6 x 8.8 m (107 x 29 feet), it is the oldest and largest complete medieval Guildhall in England, with an unrivalled history as a venue for theatrical production.
 At present it is leased by the Borough Council for hire by the public as a space for music, performances, lectures and entertainments.

 Custom House

 The King's Lynn Custom House (52.7538°N 0.3935°E) is one of the town's most iconic landmarks.
 It was designed by architect Henry Bell and built by Sir John Turner in 1683.
 It was not the first Custom House built for the town – originally one was constructed in 1620 on the site where the Hogge Mansion is currently located (currently occupied by Barclay's Bank); however, this was too small and as a result a larger one was needed; St George's Guildhall was used in the intervening years.

 It is a Grade I listed building.

 The building was described by architect Nikolaus Pevsner as "one of the most perfect buildings ever built".
 He was an admirer of King's Lynn in general, also commenting that the walk from the Tuesday Market Place to the River (by the Custom House) was one of the finest in the world.